How Tall Is 149cm In Feet

 Q: How accurate are online height converters?

 A: Online height converters are generally very accurate, as they use precise conversion factors.
-However, the accuracy of the input measurement is crucial.
+That said, the accuracy of the input measurement is crucial.
 If you provide an inaccurate height in centimeters, the converted measurement in feet will also be inaccurate.

 Q: Is there a significant difference between saying 4 feet 10 inches and 4.83 feet?